MachXXV/EditorExtensions/ReadMe.md

-## Editor Extensions v2.7 For KSP v1.0
+## Editor Extensions v2.7 For KSP v1.0.2
 2 May 2015

 ### Changes in v2.7
 * Recompile against KSP v1.0.2 binaries
 * Updated KSP-AVC version file to include wildcard for minor 1.0.* KSP versions
-* Otherwise no changes from v2.6, not nessesary to download if you are not getting messages from version-aware plugins.
+* Otherwise no changes from v2.6, not necessary to download if you are not getting messages from version-aware plugins.

 ### Changes in v2.6
 * Recompile against KSP 1.0 libraries